A PROJECT ZOMBOID CAMPAIGN — KNOX CO., KY

 The household becomes a remnant.

-They go on, because they have always gone on, because it is what households do.
+They go on.
+It is what households do.

 The next pastor they raise teaches the wards to whoever next walks through the church’s doors.
-The wards will be needed.
+The rats in the rectory wall are patient.
+They have been patient before.